jamesabel/longtaskrunnin/README.md

 ### Process

-The process that is going to be run is assumed to be a Python class or function and runs via `multiprocess.Process`.
+The process that is going to be run is assumed to be a Python class or function and runs via `multiprocessing.Process`.
 An advantage of `Process` over a thread is that it enables parallelism, which using a thread (e.g. `QThread`) does not.

 ### Logging